SpielmannSpiel/Godot-Private-Asset-Library/README.md

 # Godot Private Asset Library

-This is a private asset library for the Godot game engine.
+This is a local and private asset library for the Godot game engine.
 It is a simple web application that allows you to host your own asset library on your machine.
 Clone/place your godot asset into the `godot_assets` folder, run the server and import them into your Godot project via the asset library.